leyuri/leyuri/README.md

 ### Yuri Lee
 Hi.
 This is yuri.
 I value what I bump into and experience. <br>
-I want to become a developer who can finish thinking and worrying in 3 seconds and immediately move to action.

 ### Interest
 - Front-end technologies such as Html, CSS, JavaScript, React, etc.